• Skip to primary navigation

 Instructions

-• Combine chicken, soups, sour cream, 1 sleeve crackers, and 1 Tbsp. poppy seeds in a large bowl.
+• Combine 2 cups chopped, cooked chicken, 20 ounces condensed cream of chicken soup, ½ cup light sour cream, 4 ounces round buttery crackers, and 1 tablespoon poppy seeds in a large bowl.
 Mix well and transfer to a greased casserole dish.

-• Mix together remaining crackers and melted butter and sprinkle on top.
+• Mix together remaining crackers and 2 tablespoons melted butter and sprinkle on top of chicken mixture.
 Garnish with poppy seeds.

 • Bake at 325°F for 25 minutes.